|Bachelor's in Tax Law (university level)||directly admissible|

 An admission exam is only required if a candidate is not directly admissible.
 Candidates that followed and passed the spring, summer or winter tax courses of Maastricht University do not have to take an entrance exam.

 For all relevant information about the entrance exam, please contact Mr. Gieljom Verhoeven as soon as possible.
-We strongly recommend you to contact her before June 2018.
 Entrance exams are online under supervised conditions in your own country.

 Ault/Arnold, Comparative Income Taxation: A Structural Analysis, third edition, 2010, Aspen Publishers / Kluwer Law International, parts 2, 3 and 4